 If you are a non exempt employee or you have non exempt employees in the US, times are about to change!
-Since 2004, overtime threshold rules have stayed the same, meaning no cost of living increases were applied to the threshold for who’s required to be paid overtime.
-The Obama administration took up the issue and directed changes to the overtime laws that would have greatly expanded the number of eligible workers, but those changes were preempted only days before going into affect by the incoming Trump administration.
-Now, nearly 3 years later the rules are finally slated to change, but severely watered down from the previous plan.
+Since 2004, overtime threshold rules have stayed the same.
+This means that the cost of living threshold increased and the requirements for overtime did as well.
+The Obama administration took up the issue and directed changes to overtime laws that would have expanded the number of eligible workers.
+However, the Trump Administration prevented those changes.
+Nearly 3 years later, the rules are finally slated to change, but severely watered down from the previous plan.

 On Sept.
-24th, 2019 the US Department of Labor (DOL) announced their final overtime rules that will affect many Americans workers and employers alike.
+24th, 2019 the US Department of Labor (DOL) announced their final overtime rules that will affect many Americans.
 In fact, the new overtime rule will make overtime pay available to over 1.3 million workers and will provide an estimated $298.8 million in additional pay.
 The new overtime rules will become effective officially on Jan 1st, 2020.
 Here’s what you need to know:

 What is the final overtime rule?

-The final rule updates the salary and compensation levels needed for workers to be considered exempt by changing the overtime threshold.
+The final rule changes the overtime threshold while updating the salary and compensation levels needed for workers.
 Up until now, non-exempt workers who earned less than $23,000 a year (or $455 per week) could claim overtime after 40 hours in a workweek.
 The new rule has raised that threshold to $35,568.
 Therefore, anyone making under $684 a week will be eligible for time and one-half pay after 40 hours in a workweek.
 The previous administration had the threshold set at roughly $47,000 before it was put on ice.
-Also, unlike the previous administration’s proposed changes, the new rules by the Trump administration don’t provide for annual or other types of periodic increases.
+Also, unlike the previous administration’s proposed changes, the Trump administration won’t provide for annual or other types of periodic increases.

 Not only will the standard salary level change, but the total annual compensation requirement will also change.
 The total annual compensation is a total of all compensation provided to an employee.
 For instance, this may include bonuses and commissions, paid time off, retirement plans, and more.
 That being said, the total annual compensation requirement for highly compensated employees will be $107,432 per year instead of $100,000 per year.